DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-gcp.md

 It should open a new VSCode window where we'll be able to select "File" > "Open..." and then select a directory from our instance to open.
 In our case we can select our `atlas_tutorials/auction_price_regression_tutorial` project which will then open up in VSCode in a new window.

-At the bottom the VSCode window we'll select the "Terminal" tab, and click the "+" symbol to open a new shell tab.
+At the menu bar at the top of VSCode window we'll select the "Terminal" > "New Terminal".
 Choose "bash" from the drop down that will give us bash shell access to GCP.

 * cd into `atlas-tutorials/auction_price_regression_tutorial`
 * Activate the environment with `conda activate atlas_ce_env`